-There are so many walks in Denmark, Western Australia!
-Our favourites are at the top - after all these are the ones we walk so often!
+There are so many walks & biking trails and hiking trails in Denmark, Western Australia!
+Our favourites are at the top - after all, these are the ones we walk and ride so often!

 If you visit the visitors centre when you get to town you can pick up a trails map.
 Pretty much everywhere in Denmark is connected to a walking trail.